Caregiver Burnout Recognized as National Health Crisis

 - Neglecting your own needs because you’re too busy or don’t care anymore

-- Your life revolves entirely around the person needing care by you receive no satisfaction from providing the care
+- Your life revolves entirely around the person needing care by you; however, you receive no satisfaction from providing the care

 - Have trouble relaxing even if help is available